Saturday, May 2, 2020

 [continued from yesterday's post]

 The time came for Ed to teach me how to fly cross country, from one town to another.
 Our first was to Galveston.
 I took off and pointed to where we were supposed to go, but frankly found it a little boring.
-We just puttered along at about 7,000 feet, watching the ground below pass by - slowly it seemed because of our altitude.
-I would have much preferred zooming along above the marsh at about 50 feet, flying below the Rainbow Bridge when we got to that point instead of way above when we got to that point.
+We just puttered along at about 7,000 feet, watching the ground below pass by - slowly, it seemed, because of our altitude.
+I would have much preferred zooming along above the marsh at about 50 feet, flying below the Rainbow Bridge when we got to that point instead of way above everything when we got to that point.
 One thing that does stand out about that flight was that I never acquired a suitable pair of sunglasses for piloting, so the reflection of the sun off the myriad bodies of water we flew over was a significant distraction.
-Also, when we arrived at Galveston, our final approach took us so low over the seawall I thought we were going to crash!
-Should have known then that I wasn't born to be a pilot.
+Also, when we arrived at Galveston, our final approach took us so low over the seawall we experienced a significant bump as the Gulf breeze sliced upward.

 The next cross country we flew was much more memorable.
 It was a three-legged flight, from our home base at Brown to Jasper, then to DeRidder in Louisiana, and finally back to Orange.
 This one was memorable because of two things, which sort of tie together.

-For one I was bored.
+For one I got bored.
 Flying didn't provide near the excitement I thought it would.
 Here we were cruising along, keeping a keen eye out for traffic, making navigation adjustments, and talking on the radio when necessary...all very routine, with nothing to shake things up and make it interesting.
-When you're at altitude the scenery below - and over East Texas it's monotonous, being huge expanses of forest with only the very occasional town or city - just creeps by.
+When you're at altitude the scenery below just creeps by, and over East Texas it's monotonous, being huge expanses of forest with only the very occasional town or city.
 Also at altitude you bounce around a bit in such a small plane.

 After a little radio talk we could do nothing but pass over the field and head back to Orange.
-I don't remember throwing up, but I do remember confessing my plight to Ed and letting him fly most of that third leg back to Orange...
+I don't remember throwing up, but I do remember finally confessing my plight to Ed, who helped by relieving a bit of my workload on that third leg back to Orange...

 No comments: